IRUELELACERNA787/kai-lacerna-pull-request-demo/README.md

 # kai-lacerna-pull-request-demo

-// Holy Thunder God
+// Holy Thunder Kami
 // Through Reflections of the Moon
-// Rampage With Vigor!
+// Rampage with Vigor!

+An old silent pond
+A frog jumps into the pond
+Splash.
+Silence again.